 Illumination Series

-The Illumination Series is a collaboration between the Walton Arts Center and Creative Community Center.
+The Illumination Series is a collaboration between Walton Arts Center and Creative Community Center.
 The partnership's mission is to highlight practicing Arkansas affiliated artists and the Creative Community Center's engagement in visual arts while spotlighting large scale visual art that responds to the site and speaks to an architectural scale.

 Exhibition